ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/API/Interactables/Grab/Action/GrabInteractableFollowAction.md

 #### ApplyActiveKinematicState()

-Applies the active kinematic state to the Rigidbody of the interactable.
+Applies the active kinematic state to the Rigidbody of the Interactable.

 ##### Declaration